wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/understand-co-management/includes/3-learn-about-co-management-prerequisites.md

 Before you can set up co-management, you must have the correct licensing for Azure Active Directory Premium and Microsoft Intune.
-Also, you must be using a current version of Configuration Manager, upgraded your devices to Windows 10 or later, have Azure AD for your Window 10 or later devices, have enable Windows 10 (or later) automatic enrollment with Intune, and set up proper permissions and roles.
+Additionally, you must have or be using the following items:

+- A current version of Configuration Manager
+- Windows client devices that are running Windows 10 or later
+- Azure AD for your Windows client devices
+- Windows 10 (or later) automatic enrollment with Intune
+- Proper permissions and roles

 Each of these requirements are presented in the following sections.

 ## Licensing